Energy use and conservation in schools

 Your school’s energy efficiency system provides a great learning opportunity for all students.
 There are several resources that provide a guide on how to build energy conservation into the curriculum.

-The Schoolgen programme is run by Genesis Energy and includes resources on energy efficiency.
+The Schoolgen — Genesis Energy website(external link) and includes resources on energy efficiency.